 The Blue Mosque is known for the blue tiles that adorn its interior.
 It is one of the world’s most splendid examples of Islamic architecture.

 The mosque was commissioned by Sultan Ahmet I in 1609 and took seven years to build.
 The architect was Mimar Sinan, who also designed some of the most famous mosques in Istanbul.

 The Blue Mosque is one of the few mosques in Istanbul that allow visitors to enter during prayer times.
 It is also one of the only mosques in Turkey with six minarets.

-The mosque’s interior is decorated with more than 20,000 Iznik tiles, most blue.
+The mosque’s interior is decorated with over 20,000 Iznik tiles, most of which are blue.
 These tiles were made in Iznik, a town near Istanbul known for its ceramics industry.
-The Blue Mosque is one of the most popular tourist destinations in Istanbul, and it is usually very crowded.
+The Blue Mosque is one of the most popular tourist destinations in Istanbul and is usually very crowded.